What is Reserve?

 -

 Right now, most financial assets like equities, commodities, and derivatives don’t exist on Ethereum - they aren’t tokenized.
 Yet.
-We imagine a world where nearly everything gets brought on-chain and is available for use in Reserve stablecoin baskets.
-The way the Reserve platform is built, anyone can make new Reserve stablecoins and try out any basket.
+We imagine a world where nearly everything gets brought onchain and is available for use in DTF baskets.
+The way the Reserve platform is built, anyone can launch a DTF and try out any basket.

 We don’t know what will be tokenized, on what timeline, and what the regulatory limitations will be for how tokenized assets can be used around the world.
-This is out of our hands – the Reserve protocol is a way of building asset-backed coins that can be used as currencies, not a tokenization project. -
+This is out of our hands – the Reserve platform is a way of building asset-backed coins that can be used as currencies, not a tokenization project.
+If you’d like to get a sense of the state of real-world asset tokenization, check out the overview on rwa.xyz. -

 While the Reserve core team intends to work on improving decentralized governance systems, community input & cooperation between different projects will be crucial.